 exit umount -a reboot

-When the system comes back up, which it should do unless I screwed something up, login as root and start and enable gdm.
+When the system comes back up, which it should do unless I screwed something up, login as root and start gdm.
+Don’t enable it yet, be sure everything is working in graphical.target before doing so.